frenck/spook/documentation/integrations/automation.md

 To resolve the raised issue, you can either remove the reference to the non-existing actions.
 Spook will automatically remove the repair issue once the issue is fixed.

+### Unknown referenced floors

+Automations are inspected for the use of {term}`floors <floor>`.
+If an automation is targeting a floor in one of its actions that does not exist, Spook will raise a repair issue.
+The repairs issue raised will contain the name of the automation and the floor that is referenced but not found.

+To resolve the raised issue, you can either remove the reference to the non-existing floor or fix the referenced floor.
+Spook will automatically remove the repair issue once the issue is fixed.

+### Unknown referenced labels

+Automations are inspected for the use of {term}`labels <label>`.
+If an automation is targeting a label that does not exist, Spook will raise a repair issue.
+The repairs issue raised will contain the name of the automation and the label that is referenced but not found.

+To resolve the raised issue, you can either remove the reference to the non-existing label or fix the referenced label.
+Spook will automatically remove the repair issue once the issue is fixed.

+### Unknown referenced conditions

+Automations are inspected for the conditions they use.
+Conditions are provided by {term}`integrations <integration>`, so a condition that no installed integration can provide is one nothing will ever evaluate.
+If an automation uses such a condition, Spook will raise a repair issue naming the automation and the conditions in question.

+This usually means the integration that provided the condition was removed.
+To resolve the raised issue, you can either remove the use of these conditions or restore the integration that provides them.
+Spook will automatically remove the repair issue once the issue is fixed.

+### Unknown referenced triggers

+Automations are inspected for the triggers they use.
+Like conditions, triggers come from integrations, and a trigger no installed integration can provide will never fire.
+If an automation uses such a trigger, Spook will raise a repair issue naming the automation and the triggers in question.

+A trigger that never fires is the quietest kind of broken: the automation still exists, still looks fine, and simply never runs.
+To resolve the raised issue, you can either remove the use of these triggers or restore the integration that provides them.
+Spook will automatically remove the repair issue once the issue is fixed.

 ## Features requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).